sambowyer/stein_lora/README.md

 ### Training Low-Rank Adaptors (LoRA) for LLMs using Stein variational gradient descent (SVGD).

 ## Plan
-- Use [Stein VI](https://arxiv.org/pdf/1608.04471) to train [LoRA](https://arxiv.org/pdf/2106.09685) with the hopes that this improves finetuning performance.
+- Use [Stein VI](https://arxiv.org/pdf/1608.04471) to train [LoRA](https://arxiv.org/pdf/2106.09685) with the hopes that this improves finetuning performance both on Q&A datasets and for RLHF.

 ## Related work